ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ in
+this view, but trom the facts which have been elicited
+thus far, we think cur conclusion a very reasonable one.

+——_—___ -—— +O, oo

+Tue Moruer Moitps tne Man:—That it is the
+mother who molds the man, is a sentiment beautifully
+illustrated by the following recorded observation of a
 shrewd writer: ‘‘ When I lived among the Choctaw In-
 dians, I held a consultation with one of their chiefs res-
 pecting the successive stages of their progress in the arts